Diplomatic history of Australia: 1930s: Appeasement

 During the 1930s, Australian foreign policy was centralised around the fear of war and an eagerness to appease Germany, Japan and Italy.
 The Australian government gave considerable support to the appeasement policies of the Chamberlain government in London regarding Germany.
-However, as a consequence of supporting Chamberlain, many Australians experienced fear due to Japan's strong military and aggressive foreign policy whereas Australia was still an evolving nation to wield any independent force in world affairs in the 1930s.
+However, as a consequence of supporting Chamberlain, a number of Australians experienced fear due to Japan's strong military and aggressive foreign policy whereas Australia was still an evolving nation to wield any independent force in world affairs in the 1930s.